-The Office of Sorority and Fraternity Life (OSFL) is available to provide support to our four councils and 68 organizations as we prepare for the Fall 2020 semester and as we work to promote a safe return to campus.
+The Office of Sorority and Fraternity Life (OSFL) is available to provide support to our four councils and 68 organizations as we prepare for the Fall 2021 semester and work to promote a safe return to campus.
 Information regarding recruitment updates, how to join sororities and fraternities, and links to council websites are available on our website.

 Office of Sorority and Fraternity Life COVID-19 Updates